openebs-archive/openebs-docs/docs/upgrade.md

    2. Run `helm ls` to get the OpenEBS release-name.
 Use the release-name in the next step.

    3. Upgrade using the following command.
-In the following command, provide the release name as per the release name that is given during the initial deployment.
+In the following command, provide the release name used for 0.9.0 version of OpenEBS installation time.

       ```
       helm upgrade <release name> stable/openebs